 - How do our careers interact with notions of wealth, power, politics and justice?

 - How can career guidance contribute to social justice?

 - Can you help people in practical ways, whilst also supporting them to struggle for a more just world?

 - What practices, models and theories can be used to support emancipatory forms of career guidance?

 - How will digitalisation and digital social media affect, contribute or challenge guidance for social justice?

 The importance of social justice in career guidance has been increased by the pandemic which has had a range of hitherto unforeseen impact on our societies, education systems and labour markets.

-Social justice in career counseling is always important but even more so with unforeseen consequences in labor markets due to the current pandemic.
-In the course you get a chance to meet with students from the Nordic and Baltic countries, share thoughts and experience in small group meetings with teachers who are in the forefront of the field.
+In the course you will have the chance to meet with students from the Nordic and Baltic countries and share thoughts and experience in small group meetings with teachers who are in the forefront of the field.

-A new practice focused book Career Guidance for Emancipation Reclaiming Justice for the Multitude edited by Tristram Hooley, Ronald Sultana, Rie Thomsen will be provided to student´s in the course, free of charge.
+A practice focused book Career Guidance for Emancipation Reclaiming Justice for the Multitude edited by Tristram Hooley, Ronald Sultana, Rie Thomsen will be available to student´s in the course, free of charge.

 Sif Einarsdóttir, VALA network coordinator